Dominic-wells/Milestone-Project-2/README.md

 - Log in to GitHub and locate the GitHub Repository.
 - Then find the Settings option
 - Click on Pages to open the GitHub Pages Section.
-- On Source I clicked main and root
+- On Source, I clicked main and root
 - Saved and waited for the confirmation

 ### fork

 I Fork my repository:

--Sign in to Github and go to my repository
+-Sign in to GitHub and go to my repository
--Click the Fork buttion
+-Click the Fork button

 ### Clone